 Due to the shortage of social housing in the district, people looking for housing should consider renting accommodation in the private sector.

 You may want to consider saving with the St Albans Credit Union.
 After a small period of time you may be able to benefit from a low interest loan to help you with a deposit or first month’s rent.
 Loans are available for many reasons so please contact them with any questions.

-Please see Private Sector Housing - Tenants webpage for further information on renting in the private sector.
+Please see the Private Sector Housing - Tenants webpage which provides advice for those people who are renting in the private sector.

 Shared Ownership and Help to Buy